First World War Centennial Committee

 The First World War is considered one of the most defining events of modern history and touched the lives of every Canadian — young or old, man or woman, at home or abroad — including those in the Town of Newmarket.
 Despite being a small town of close to 3,000 people, Newmarket’s mighty response to the war was one of fierce patriotism and generosity.

-Newmarket Historical Society’s First World War Centennial Committee is proud to bring back to Old Town Hall by popular demand, our Interactive Trench Exhibit.
-Experience a unique look at Newmarket’s history during the First World War; travel through a replica trench and *new addition* a Vimy Ridge Subway Tunnel, see First World War artifacts, real footage of Newmarket soldiers heading off to war, and more.
+Newmarket Historical Society’s First World War Centennial Committee is proud to bring back to Old Town Hall for a final year, our Interactive Trench Exhibit.
+Experience a unique look at Newmarket’s history during the First World War; travel through a replica trench and a Vimy Ridge Subway Tunnel, and walk through a recreated Victory Arch to learn about Newmarket soldiers’ experiences after the war.
+Plus First World War artifacts, real footage of Newmarket soldiers heading off to war, and more!

 School Field Trips are Available!

 Please contact firstname.lastname@example.org to book your class visit.